kammitama5/kammitama5.github.io/_posts/2021-7-22-Thursday-July-22nd.md

 - I think I almost welled up when he said "you know a bunch of us and have connections here now".
 It made me feel like there were more people going out of their way to encourage and support me.
 I had a really good chat with him about my path and my direction, and I just felt super grateful after chatting.
+- I don't feel special or anything; MSR has for years been one of those places that I've deterministically been rejected from, to the point that when I was doing CSRMP with my mentor at Google Research, I told her I would never work there because I always get rejected from them.
+But somehow, the tide has turned a bit and now I have friends there now.
+It feels a bit surreal.
+I used to imagine that only people from fancy schools wearing lab coats sitting around drinking tea with their pinky fingers out worked there.
+But having met a lot of people there, and hearing their paths and seeing that they are people, too, made me think differently.
+- It's a strange thing, but even if I continue to get rejected now, I feel like I still feel encouraged to keep going and not become discouraged by the process.

 ## This week was not very busy
 - This week wasn't exceptionally busy, but I had a few very big events in terms of the general work I am doing.
 So for example,